stacklane/docs/🗄/Article/models/forms.md

    but the form given in the parameter has expired, then any resulting call to `create` or `update` will result in a validation error.

+# Nested Forms {#nested}

+Nested forms occur for [embedded model types](/🗄/Article/models/types#embedded).
+They are directly reachable via the `.value` property.
+Unlike regular embedded model values, which may be optional and therefore null, nested form values are *never* null.

 # Field Properties

 The following field properties are available: